puutaro/CommandClick/md/developer/js_interface/JsCsv/read.md

 | withNoHeader | string | `on`/`""` switch to put header |
 | limitRowNumSource | Int | low limit to read |

+## Result

+Save csv or tsv instance with tag, also header

 ex1) with header